 Using Performance Optimizer

 There are some helpful functions that administrators may neglect to run on a regular basis.
 One of them is Exchange Server's Performance Optimizer.
-This tip, excerpted from InformIT,
+This tip, excerpted from InformIT, notes when Performance Optimizer should be run and what kind of errors you can see if you do not run it regularly.

 Aside from message delivery events, you should also be aware of events that prompt you to run the Performance Optimizer.
 You probably remember that after you installed Exchange Server, you were prompted to run the Performance Optimizer.
 Hopefully you did so at the time and continue to use the Performance Optimizer to analyze your system resources and configure system variables appropriately, based on information you provide about your current messaging environment.